php-kchat/kchat/README.md

 #### Or

 [Download Zip](https://github.com/php-kchat/kchat/archive/master.zip)
-and Extract to your Web Direcotory
+and Extract to your Web Directory

 #### And